psibi/xmobar/readme.md

 - Accepts same input as the above `Date` monitor.
 - Sample usage: `Run DateWithTimeZone "%a %b %_d %Y <fc=#ee9a00>%H:%M:%S</fc>" "date" 10`
-- The difference with the `Date` monitor is that it's better optimized and 45% faster than the it.
+- The difference with the `Date` monitor is that it's better optimized and 45% faster.
 It computes the initial time zone information at the start of the xmobar program and reuses it for the subsequent invocations.
 That means this monitor isn't suited if you are travelling among different time zones, have DST etc unless you are ready to restart xmobar.

 ## `DateZone Format Locale Zone Alias RefreshRate`